mkrul/pet-registry/project.md

 - Updated ReportEditModeProps interface to properly type state setter functions
 - Ensured color state setters are properly returned from useReportEdit hook
 - Fixed state transition order in ColorFields component
+- Created reusable AddFieldButton component for consistent "Add" button styling and behavior
+- Extracted common button pattern from ColorFields and IdentificationFields components
+- Added customizable label prop to AddFieldButton for flexible usage
+- Updated ColorFields to use AddFieldButton with "ADD COLOR" label
+- Updated IdentificationFields to use AddFieldButton with "ADD BREED" label
+- Maintained existing functionality while improving code reuse
+- Created reusable AddFieldButton component with consistent styling and test coverage
+- Added testId prop to AddFieldButton to maintain existing test selectors
+- Updated all ADD COLOR and ADD BREED buttons to use consistent testIds